Presenter: Nicole Gerami, MA, CCC-SLP

 "I liked learning about and watching the story mapping tool being used."
 M.M.
 (Sept.
 2022)

 "The story mapping will be most beneficial to my daily practice.
-She had a logical course outline that she followed at a good pace with video demonstrations."
+Presenter had a logical course outline that she followed at a good pace with video demonstrations."
 D.W.
 (Sept.
 2022)

-"Excellent examples of videos of children's story telling.
+"Excellent videos of children's story telling.
 Liked the differentiation between story telling skills of central cohesion, theory of mind and executive functioning."
 B.S.
-(July 2022)
+(Jul.
+2022)

 "I liked the children's narratives and understanding barriers to comprehension."
 A.S.
 (May 2022)